 ⇒ Book your flight to Dubai

-Dubai is a sprawling city, but it’s well connected and offers plenty of public transportation options.
-The metro and bus are the easiest ways to get around the city on land.
+Dubai is a sprawling city, but it’s well connected and offers plenty of public transport options.
+The metro line and bus are the easiest ways to get around the city on land.
 I used the metro quite a few times and found it very easy to navigate.
 If you need to travel on water, you can hop on the ferry or water taxis.

 The city’s main forms of public transportation are all managed by the RTA.
 They all use the NOL card, so you don’t need to worry about buying a different ticket for whatever option you choose.
 This also includes the ferry and water taxi.